Eye shingles: Causes, symptoms, treatments

 Blisters or rash on forehead or nose

-Symptoms that may indicate eye involvement in shingles:
+Symptoms that may indicate eye involvement in shingles include:

 Patients who have shingles on the face should get antiviral treatment for shingles and also see an eye doctor right away to monitor for ocular shingles.

 Because the eye can become involved later in the disease process, it is important to follow up with the eye doctor even if your eye appears fine at first.

-The treatment for shingles around the eye is the same as treatment for shingles on any other area of the body.
-Three antiviral drugs, acyclovir, valacyclovir and famiciclovi, have been approved for treatment of shingles.
+The treatment for ocular shingles around the eye is the same as treatment for shingles on any other area of the body.
+These three antiviral drugs have been approved in the United States for shingles treatment:

 These drugs can: